ankrutik/notes/aws/solutions_arch_cert/notes.md

 **Cluster**: logical collection of ECS resources (ECS EC2 or Fargate instances)

+**Service**: allows task definitions to be scaled by adding new tasks; define max and min values

 **Task Definition**: defines your application for running containers in ECS; can contain multiple containers

 **Container definition**: individual container that a *task* uses; controls CPU, memory allocations, port mappings

-**Task**: single running copy of any containers defined by a *task definition*

-**Service**: allows task definitions to be scaled by adding new tasks; define max and min values

-**Registry**: storage for container images, used to download images to create containers

 ```
 Cluster {
 	Service {
 		Task Definition {
 			Container Definition
-		}
-	}
-}
+} } }
 ```

+**Task**: single running copy of any containers defined by a *task definition*

+**Registry**: storage for container images, used to download images to create containers

+**Task Role**: ECS Task Role is the IAM Role used by the ECS task itself.
+Use when your container wants to call other AWS services like S3, SQS, etc.

 ### Fargate

 - serverless container engine
-- eliminates need to provision and manager servers
+- AWS Fargate allows you to run your containers on AWS without managing any servers.
 - specify and pay for resources per application
 - works with ECS and EKS
 - **each workload runs in its own kernel**
 - **isolation and security**
-- choose ec2 instead if:
+- choose EC2 instead if:
   - compliance requirements
   - require broader customization
   - require GPUs